 Scholarly Commons Citation

 Clark, Jessica L., "Grades Matter; Legal Writing Grades Matter Most" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1236.
+1236.